top of page

 Some retirees may balk at the idea that they reached retirement only to sign up for another round of obligations and responsibilities, whether that means volunteering, helping with grandchildren, mentoring younger people, or simply showing up consistently for others.

 It isn't always convenient.
-But maybe part of what makes a relationship meaningful is precisely that people continue showing up for one another even when it becomes inconvenient.
+But maybe part of what makes a relationship meaningful is precisely that people continue showing up for one another even when it feels inconvenient.
 Retirees today have the opportunity to model the way they'd like to be treated later on.

 As people age, life often becomes less about independence and more about interdependence.
 From what I've observed, the people who tend to have the strongest support systems later in life are often the people who spent years investing in healthy relationships.